Skip to main content

 Regional tips for New Jersey families

-Central Jersey: In Middlesex, Mercer, Monmouth, Morris, Somerset, and Hunterdon counties, ask about medical transportation, caregiver respite, senior centers, and county-specific benefit events.
+Central Jersey: In Middlesex, Mercer, Monmouth, Morris, Somerset, and Hunterdon counties, ask about medical transportation, caregiver respite, senior activity centers, and county-specific benefit events.
 Some towns have strong local programs that are not run by the state.

 South Jersey and shore counties: In Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, Salem, Sussex, and Warren counties, ask early about ride distance, meal delivery routes, home repair referrals, and seasonal access issues.
 Rural or shore-area seniors may need more lead time for rides and services.